uiua-lang/uiua-dev/site/text/writing_longer_code.md

 This obtuseness is the result of the above code violating a fundamental principal of writing good Uiua code, that of *stack-source locality*.
 Stated simply, **code that creates values should be as close as possible to the code that uses those values**.

-In our example, [divide]() and [over]() are on opposite sides of the function: a massive violation of stack-source locality.
+In our example, [divide]() and the [over]() that creates its argument are on opposite sides of the function: a massive violation of stack-source locality.

 This principal is not a formula you can plug values into.
 It is not a set of procedures that will make code better.
 It is a guiding tenet meant to shape the way you think about the flow of your data and how you structure your programs.
 How well a given code snippet maintains stack-source locality is up to interpretation, and different Uiua programmers may interpret it differently, even for the same program.

 ## A Better Way

 So how do we write better Uiua code?
 How do we keep stack-source locality?
-How do we avoid making the stack so convoluted that our code becomes unreadable.
+How do we avoid making the stack so convoluted that our code becomes unreadable?

 The short answer is to make liberal use of [fork]().